convergence? is this some new age thing?

 We're aiming for the best of both worlds: you do whatever you want to do (or just relax) on your vacation; we provide some bonus meals and entertainment to choose from; and there are other cool people to do things with if you like.

 Two shared hangout spaces have been reserved for an entire week, plus the weekends on either end, for all guests to use.
 One has a pool, and the other one is right by the cove, closer to the town pier and restaurants.
 Both houses are centrally located with great views, and both will be stocked with coffee, tea, some snacks, seltzer, beer, and margarita ingredients, as well as a few games.
-If you feel like it during the day you can go to either place to meet up with people before a meal or activity, or to dip in the pool or play a round of Fluxx or just enjoy a change of scenery.
+If you feel like it during the day you can go to either place to meet up with people before a meal or activity, or to dip in the pool or play a game or just enjoy a change of scenery.

 These shared houses feature some sleeping quarters that we are offering to guests at a steeply discounted sliding-scale flat rate - some of them starting as low as zero dollars.
 If you are open to sharing common areas with other guests, one of these might be perfect for you.